 Materials/Methods

 Olympia oysters bred over summer 2013 from populations in Fidalgo Bay (Northern Puget Sound), Dabob Bay (Hood Canal or Middle Sound), Oyster Bay (South Sound) were collected at Port Gamble, WA on November 1st.
 10 Samples from each population were then acclimated to 12 C temperatures for 1 week in cold storage and fed 15-30 ml Commercial Shellfish Diet once every 24 hours.
-After one week 5 animals were randomly removed from each population for initiation time point samples.
+After one week 5 animals were randomly removed from each population(and what happened to them?).
 The temperature was quickly raised to 24 C in the tank and the remaining oysters were fed a final time.
-At roughly 24 hours, the final 5 animals from each population were sampled.
+At roughly 24 hours, the 5 animals from each population were sampled.

 Sample preparation was done as follows.
 Animals were patted dry and then measures for length.
 Under sterile conditions and with the use of a flame sterilizer, the animals were opened and a small portion of whole body tissue was dissected out into 1.5 ul RNase free tubes.
 Samples were placed on dry ice for flash freezing.
 When sampling was completed, tubes were weighed to determine approximate weight of dissected tissue.
-Finally 500 ul of TriReagent was added to the tissue samples and they were homogenized with a plastic pestle for 30 seconds to 1 minute.
+TriReagent (500 ul) was added to the tissue samples and they were homogenized with a plastic pestle for 30 seconds to 1 minute.
 Samples were stored at -80 C until RNA isolation could be performed.
 All following protocols and can be found online in Roberts Lab wikia and Fish 441 Lab Wikia (2013).

 RNA isolation protocol was as follows.
 Samples were allowed to thaw to room temperature and another 500 ul of TriReagent was added to each tube then vortexed.
 200 ul of Chloroform was added to each tube followed by more vortexing and a 5 minute incubation at room temperature.
 Samples were centrifuged at 4C for 15 minutes at 16.1 rcf.
 The clear portion on top was then extracted and placed in fresh RNase Free tubes with 500 ul of Isopropanol followed by vortexing and a 10 minute incubation at room temperature.
 Samples were then centrifuged at 4C for 8 minutes at 16.1 rcf and supernatant wastes were removed from the pelleted material.
 One ml of 75% EtOH was added to the sample for salt cleansing followed by vortexing and being centrifuged at 4C for 5 minutes at 7.5 rcf.
 The supernatant waste was again removed and eliminated.
 Samples were then briefly centrifuged to pool excess EtOH remaining in the sample which was drawn out by pipetting.
 Samples were then air dried for 5 minutes under a hood and resuspended using 100 ul 0.1% DEPC H2O, incubated at 55 C for 5 minutes, vortexed, and then stored at -80C.